benjaehyun/benjaehyun/README.md

 🚀 **What I'm Working On**

 - 🔭 Currently, I'm working on "Gively", a social donation app for charitable giving and resource sharing and "brewista", a comprehensive digital companion for coffee brewing.
+I've also been compiling some of my most reused react components using a variety of technologies and libraries I've used in the past, also rewriting them in Typescript to become more familiar.
 - 🌐 You can check out my latest projects right here on GitHub.

 💡 **I'm Open to Collaboration**